sile/epmd-zig/README.md

 Please enter a key to terminate this process and to deregister the node.

-// In another shell, get the above node infomartion.
+// In another shell, get the above node information.
 $ zig run examples/get-node.zig --main-pkg-path ../ -- foo
 Node:
 - name: foo